Treating hand and wrist injuries and conditions

 Among the nonsurgical treatment options for addressing hand and wrist injuries and conditions are:

 - Physical therapy

 Whether your hand or wrist pain, numbness or tingling is related to the degenerative effects of arthritis, nerve damage, fracture, dislocation, or something else, surgery may be your best option.

 Here are some of the most common orthopedic surgical procedures performed at HonorHealth to treat hand and wrist injuries and conditions:

 - Joint surgery for arthritis: When joint inflammation caused by arthritis or injury leads to chronic pain and a decrease or complete loss of function in the hands or wrist, joint surgery may help.
 Orthopedic hand and wrist surgeons can replace or stabilize affected joints using plastic or metal components.
 The result is decreased pain, increased function and improved appearance of deformed joints.

 - Nerve compression surgery: When nerves become compressed between the ligaments, tendons and bones in the hands and wrists, the resulting pain and swelling can be debilitating.
 Surgeons can surgically relieve compression on the nerve that is causing pain, numbness or tingling.

 - Hand/wrist fracture or dislocation repair: Severe fractures in the hands or wrists sometimes require surgery.
 Surgeons implant wires, screws or plates to stabilize and hold pieces of bone in place so they can heal properly.

-- Carpal tunnel release: Carpal tunnel release is a surgical treatment to treat carpel tunnel syndrome.
-The surgeon will cut through the carpal ligament to create more space for the nerve and tendons that have been compressed.
+- Carpal tunnel release: Carpal tunnel syndrome is characterized by pain, numbness, weakness or tingling in the fingers or hand.
+The symptoms are caused by pressure on the median nerve in the wrist.
+Carpal tunnel release is a surgical procedure to cut through the carpal ligament to create more space for the median nerve and nearby tendons.